 Children can practice mindfulness, and in many cases, they learn to do so more quickly than adults.
 This is, perhaps, because children make fewer value judgments than adults.

 Research shows that school-based mindfulness programs significantly reduce levels of aggression and social anxiety in elementary school children.
 As the developer and lead instructor of Wellness Works, a mindfulness program for children delivered in schools, this is something Kinder has seen in practice.

 “Consistent mindful practices in the classroom can lead to changes in self-awareness, self-care, emotion regulation, concentration, and mental flexibility, which can all enhance performance in school and out.”

 Do Children Need Adults To Help Them Practice Mindfulness?

-Kinder recently wrote, Calm: Mindfulness For Kids and I asked if parental participation was important.
+Kinder recently wrote Calm Mindfulness For Kids, and I asked if parental participation was meaningful.

 Dorling Kindersley sent us a copy of Calm: Mindfulness For Kids to review.
 We also received a Calm: Mindfulness For Kids flashcard set.

 Review: Calm: Mindfulness For Kids by Wynne Kinder